kiad4631/Persian-Document-Classification/README.md

 This is an open-source python library for natural language processing.
 The [Gensim](https://github.com/RaRe-Technologies/gensim) library enables us to extend embedding by training our Word2vec model (Another word representation model like FastTesxt), using CBOW algorithms or skip-gram algorithm.

-There is no pre-trained Word2vec model on Persian data so we train that from scratch on our dataset.
+There is no pre-trained Word2vec model on Persian data so you should train that from scratch on our dataset.
 To train this model, data should be convert to .txt file and some cleaning steps be done on it [here](https://github.com/Davari393/Persian-Document-Classification/tree/master/clean_data).
 These cleaning steps are:
   1) Normalization
   2) Elimination of all characters except the Persian characters
   3) Deletion stop words

 Then the final text file is given to the model and is trained.
-You can download pre-trained embeddings of the 166,000 documents hamshahri from [here](https://drive.google.com/open?id=1vmdgHgNje5r18VpZ2xf2cbdu5l_bfOXd) or train it and classifier with [_train_gensim&classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/gensim) code.
+You can download pre-trained and cleaned embeddings of the 166,000 documents hamshahri from [here](https://drive.google.com/open?id=1vmdgHgNje5r18VpZ2xf2cbdu5l_bfOXd) or train it and the classifier with [_train_gensim&classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/gensim) code.

 ## PyText
 PyText is a deep-learning based NLP modeling framework built on PyTorch.